camilogarciabotero/GeneFinder.jl/README.md

 1.6727204374520648e-230
 ```

-This is of course not very informative, but we can different criteeria to then classify new ORFs.
+This is of course not very informative, but we can later use different criteeria to then classify new ORFs.
 For a more detailed explanation see the [docs](https://camilogarciabotero.github.io/GeneFinder.jl/dev/markovchains/)

 ## Algorithms